 Vivian - Basic 5

-Of course, I can’t forget about my private lesson students and i want to also applaud you for the great progress you’ve made this year in improving your speed, edges, and control along with mastering proper spinning and jumping techniques and other new skating elements.
+Of course, I can’t forget about my private lesson students and I want to also commend you for the great progress you’ve made this year in improving your speed, edges, and control along with mastering proper spinning and jumping techniques and other new skating elements.
 I would like to extend my congratulations to ….

 Courtney for landing 5 consecutive waltz jumps!